A Guide to Google Ads:

-Creating multiple campaigns with slight differences is beneficial to see which one garners more reactions, click-throughs, and purchases.
+Creating multiple campaigns with slight differences is beneficial to see which garners more reactions, click-throughs, and purchases.
 This is called an A.B.
-Testing model, and over time it will optimize how well the advertisements work at bringing in new customers.
+Testing model, and over time it will optimize how well the advertisements bring in new customers.
 The essential things to change in an A.B.
 Test might be keywords, location, headline, or description.
 This will change who sees your advertisements and who interacts with them.
 An essential metric for optimizing your ads is your quality score.
 WordStream has an excellent website to help raise scores.
 The grade is based on the click-through rate, time spent on your page, and conversions.
-Then, they give you comprehensive feedback consisting of what you can do differently to raise your score.
+Then, they give you comprehensive feedback on what you can do differently to raise your score.

 When creating a campaign on Google Ads, you will need to know the goals and values of your business.
 Pick a campaign type that will best fit your goals and values.
 Target your audience based on how broad your market is.
 Select keywords that ensure that people who click on your ad are interested in what you sell.
 Create the content of your ad to attract as many potential customers as possible.
 Select a budget based on your field and review it every couple of months.
 Continuously test your ad against other ads to ensure you aren’t wasting money.